Canon T3 vs T6i

 It is notable that the T6i offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the T3 does not provide wifi capability.

-Both the T3 and the T6i have been discontinued, but can regularly be found used on eBay.
+Both the T3 and the T6i have been discontinued, but can regularly be found used on ebay.
 The T3 was replaced by the Canon T5, while the T6i was followed by the Canon T7i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the T3 and T6i can be found, respectively, in the Canon T3 Manual (free pdf) or the online Canon T6i Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon T3 and the Canon T6i?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.